Chocolate Hills in Bohol, Philippines

 Next we’ll introduce the legend on how they formed.
 It’s certainly more fun!

-The legend on how the Chocolate Hills formed is a bit more fun.
 There’s a romantic story of a giant named Arogo who was extremely powerful.
-Arogo fell in love with Aloya, who was a simple mortal.
+Arogo falls in love with Aloya, who was a simple mortal.
 Aloya’s death caused Arogo much pain and misery, and in his sorrow he could not stop crying.
 When his tears dried, the Chocolate Hills were formed.
 Full story of the legend can be found here.

-I didn’t think the Chocolate Hills were quite as impressive as the hype, but they were certainly interesting and would be more intriguing if they were actually chocolate (or we’d settle for chocolate-colored).
+I didn’t think they were quite as impressive as the hype, but they were certainly interesting!
+Perhaps they would be more intriguing if they were actually chocolate.
+We’d settle for chocolate-colored.